United States country guide

 If you are looking to grow your ecommerce business into the United States (U.S.) , you have come to the right place.
-In our guide, created by Zonos' cross-border experts, you will find the following:
+Keep reading to learn everything you need to know about selling goods into the United States.

 Ease of doing business 5/5

 - The U.S. is considered cross-border friendly due to its 14 trade agreements.

 - The U.S. is the second-largest ecommerce market in the world.

 - The U.S. does not employ import taxes, and the average duty rate is low, which are both favorable factors for landed cost.

 - The U.S. has a high de minimis value threshold, which is also favorable for landed cost.

 Flexibility of legal regulations 4/5